Kandy-IO/kandy-cpaas-python-sdk/tutorials/GetStarted.md

 ## Configuration

-Create a client instance by passing the a configuration object to the modules client object as shown below.
+Create a client instance by passing the configuration object to the modules client object as shown below.

 ```python
 from cpasssdk import Client